xcibe95x/TFT-Overlay/README.md

     - New Graphics
     - Quality of Life improvements to Crafting
     - Now gets items info from JSON Data
+	- Fixed a bug with Probabilities
+	.
+Notify when a new release is up

 - **1.1**
   - Changelog